Rockysri/Vipr/README.md

-# Vipr
+# Nova
-A chat app with privacy --> Vipr
+A chat app with privacy --> Nova